This post may contain affiliate links, which means I may receive a commission, if you make a purchase by clicking on the links on this page.

 I want to take a little bit of time and make a confession.

-Before babies were “relevant” to me… I was clueless about miscarriage.
+Like so many others, before babies were “relevant” to me… I was clueless about miscarriage.

 For the handful of miscarriages I remember occurring in the lives of other people prior to wanting a baby of my own, I probably did a lot of what I saw in the last few days.
 I probably got curious about the status of their pregnancy or heard something went awry and did a little bit of online “verification” (snooping).
 When the news was verified, I probably went on my way without offering any condolences, because I most likely did not understand you were grieving.
 Maybe I wasn’t sure what to say.
 Maybe I didn’t realize it was a big deal.
 Maybe if I did realize you were indeed hurting, I didn’t feel qualified to offer a clumsy, awkward condolence and though I may have considered it, ultimately decided I should leave that to the “professionals.”